gateio/gateapi-go/docs/SpotApi.md

 Get a single order

 Spot and margin orders are queried by default.
-If cross margin orders are needed, `account` must be set to `cross_margin`
+If cross margin orders are needed or portfolio margin account are used, account must be set to cross_margin.

 ### Required Parameters